AbadOrangeCat/StudyTimer/README.md

 This repository includes a `proguard-rules.pro` file.

 **Obfuscation** is a build step that makes compiled code harder to read, which can help protect the app against simple reverse‑engineering.
 In this project, release obfuscation is currently **disabled by default** (the release build uses `minifyEnabled false`), but the ProGuard rules file is already in place if you want to enable it later.

----

-## Contributing

-If you want to improve the project, here are a few friendly ideas:

-- Add screenshots to this README.
-- Improve the History screen (filters, search, export).
-- Add reminders or notifications.
-- Add a real Pomodoro mode (work/break cycles).

-Pull requests are welcome.

----

-## License

-This repository does not currently include a license file.
-That means you should treat the code as “all rights reserved” by default.

-If you want others to freely use, modify, or share it, consider adding an open-source license (for example MIT, Apache-2.0, or GPL).